matthewoden/keyevents-npm/README.md

 ```

-The object's key is the human-readable version of an event.which keycode.
-Currently everything runs on keydown, so you'll probably want to include a timeout in your method to handle long presses.
+Again, how you handle it is up to you.
+You could run through your keybindings as with a switch.
+You can also define all your keybindings in an external file, then share them components.

 ### Methods

 #### this.componentKeyEvents()
-This follows the react.js pattern of getInitialState() and getDefaultProps(), in that it should return an object (shown above).
-Object keys should map to the values shown in the Key Mapping section below.
-Each key should have a method attatched to it.
+Your component's method for handling key presses.
+It's run on keyDown.

 #### this.destroyKeyEvents()
 this removes all keydown event listners.
-Runs automatically on componentWillUnmount.
+When used as a mixin, it runs automatically on componentWillUnmount.

 #### this.createKeyEvents()
-this reinitializes keydown event listeners.
-Runs automatically on componentWillMount.
+this initializes keydown event listeners.
+When used as a mixin, it runs automatically on componentWillMount.

 ### Key Mapping